 Security / Event StaffUV-82Rugged design and quick dual-channel control

-Choose the UV-5R if you want a compact, affordable, and easy-to-use radio that’s perfect for beginners or backup kits.
+Choose the Baofeng UV-5R if you want a compact, affordable, easy-to-use dual-band radio for beginners, hobby use, or backup communication kits.

 Frequently Asked Questions